Jump Rings

 Well, since you asked…

 Solder over the seam.
+Solder can jump off (boil) using this method.

 This “lovely” drawing shows where I place my torch when soldering jump rings.
 The flame is behind and above the ring.
 Why?
 Because I want to bring all the metal up to solder-melting-temperature at the same time so, that the solder doesn’t jump to one side and ignore the other.
 Pretty cool, eh?
 Old people do, occasionally, have wisdom to impart!
 We might not remember the name of the thing with the flame coming out of it but, dang it, we know where to put it!